codingasdf/codingasdf/README.md

 # 👋 Hello World

-Hi, I'm Coding Slime, a developer from China.
+Hi, I'm CodingSlime, a developer from China.

 <!--
 On May 26, 2023, a day worth commemorating, I joined GitHub community and contributed my first piece of code.